tariqajyusuf/fidesdocs/pages/enterprise/dataflow_scanner.md

 ![Data Flow Scanner](../../public/assets/img/enterprise/system_scanner_details.png)

-Fides attempts to connect systems which send or receive data to other systems, known as *data flows.* You may apply labels to each system to represent categories of data that are moving between systems.
-Completed systems will have their status changed to **Classified**.
+Fides attempts to link systems which send or receive data to other systems, known as *data flows.* You may apply labels to each system to represent categories of data that are moving between systems.
+When a system classification has been saved, the status will change to  **Classified**.

 ![Data Flow Scanner](../../public/assets/img/enterprise/system_scanner_complete.png)